Carthage, Missouri – America’s Maple Leaf City

 By 1868, Carthage had grown to a population of 1,200 and boasted a school, four churches, three doctors, two hotels, five boarding houses, six dry good stories, five grocery stores, and scores of other businesses.
 Continuing to grow, Carthage was called home to some 6,000 people by 1873, adding several industries, including a woolen mill, two foundries, three wagon and carriage makers, a furniture factory, and a wealth of other businesses.

-In the late 1880s, Carthage discovered rich deposits of limestone, lead, and zinc beneath the town and in the surrounding area.
+In the late 1880s, Carthage discovered rich deposits of limestone, lead, and zinc beneath the town and surrounding area.
 Through these gifts from the earth, Carthage soon became one of the most prosperous towns in the state and was called Queen City of the Southwest by the 1890s.

-The cornerstone of the present Courthouse was laid in August 1894 and was completed in 1895, at a cost of $100,000.
+The cornerstone of the present Courthouse was laid in August 1894 and was completed in 1895 for $100,000.

 Vintage Carthage, Missouri